ryantd42/NY-Legislative-Git/2023/S992B-2023/bill.md

   37-1113.
 VIOLATIONS.
  § 37-1101.
 DEFINITIONS.
   AS USED IN THIS TITLE:

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD04073-08-4
+ S. 992--B  2

   1. "ANTI-FOGGING SPRAYS AND WIPES"  MEANS  ANY  PRODUCT,  INCLUDING  A SPRAY,  CLOTH,  WIPE  OR  OTHER  MATERIAL,  THAT  IS INTENDED TO PREVENT CONDENSATION ON EYEGLASSES.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04073-04-3
- S. 992--A  2

   2. "DISTRIBUTOR"  MEANS  A  PERSON, FIRM, ASSOCIATION, PARTNERSHIP OR CORPORATION, WHO OR WHICH IMPORTS OR CAUSES  TO  BE  IMPORTED  INTO  THE STATE, ANY PRODUCT CONTAINING PFAS SUBSTANCES.
   3. "INTENTIONALLY  ADDED  CHEMICAL"  SHALL  HAVE  THE SAME MEANING AS SUBDIVISION ELEVEN OF SECTION 37-0901 OF THIS ARTICLE.